itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ---

-## Multi-Class Classification
+## 2.5.2 Multi-Class Classification

-Many possible classes but only one final output.
+Many classes but only one final output.

 ```text
 Cat